discord-samba/localization/guides/writing_localization_files.md

 The different template kinds will be discussed later.

-Templates operate on top of arguments passed to a string resource when it is called at runtime.
+Templates operate on top of arguments passed to a Localization string resource when it is called at runtime.

 ### Template Arguments
 Template arguments are passed to localization resources as an object that maps argument names to argument values.
 Any arguments not consumed via templates within the resource itself will be ignored when the resource is assembled.

 Arguments can be preemptively declared within a resource definition via `##!` syntax.
 This is a type-declaration comment.
-This allows (or rather necessitates) specifying a type for the argument, which will be type-checked at runtime.
+This allows (or rather necessitates) specifying a type for any arguments, which will be type-checked at runtime.
 The allowed types are:

  - `String`
  - `Number`